ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 .. note::

-    Please, note that the optiSLang retains only last evaluated design at the project root system.
+    optiSLang retains only the last evaluated design at the project root system.
-    Therefore, results of previous designs have to be stored locally if they are required for further usage, for example as an instance of :class:`Design() <ansys.optislang.core.project_parametric.Design>` class.
+    Thus, if results of previous designs are required for further usage, they must be stored locally.
+For example, results can be stored as an instance of :class:`Design() <ansys.optislang.core.project_parametric.Design>` class.

-Finally, when everything is done and :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance is not needed any more, close it using:
+Finally, when you are done using this :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance, use the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method to close it:

 .. code:: python